 You could get teams of employees to create dedicated social media groups on Facebook or LinkedIn, and assign them to activities.

 There are lots of reasons why social learning works.
-For more on why read or other blog entitled Complete Guide to Distance Learning.
+For more on why read Time to Know’s other blog entitled Complete Guide to Distance Learning.